JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 The term projection can be somewhat ambiguous between references.
 In Manifolds.jl, projections either project a point in the [embedding](https://en.wikipedia.org/wiki/Embedding) to a point on the manifold, or a vector from the embedding onto a tangent space at a certain point.

-Confusion, can easily happen since a second type of projection that people sometimes use:  that is when a vector in the ambient space around a manifold (if one exists) is projected down onto a nearby tangent space.
+Confusion, can easily happen between cases where there is no ambient space around a particular manifold.
+Then the term projection may be moot.

 In Manifolds.jl, an _inverse retraction_ is the operation that more or less ~~projects~~ a point up from the manifold onto a nearby tangent space.